 Mental health is a broad field with a wide range of career choices.
 In general, it involves counseling patients or clients in order to promote their optimum mental health, with an emphasis upon prevention.

-Some mental health practitioners – specifically, professional counselors, psychologists, psychiatrists, clinical social workers, and psychiatric nurses – hold advanced degrees with special training in brain function and human behavior.
-These professionals help patients with clinically diagnosed mental illness and emotional problems, and their approach to care may be purely medical, psycho-therapeutic, psycho-social, or a combination of therapies.
+Some mental health practitioners – specifically, professional counselors, psychologists, psychiatrists, clinical social workers and psychiatric nurses – hold advanced degrees with special training in brain function and human behavior.
+These professionals help patients with clinically diagnosed mental illnesses and emotional problems, and their approach to care may be purely medical, psycho-therapeutic, psycho-social or a combination of therapies.

 The mental health field encompasses a variety of professions, each of which has a number of different career avenues: